 For your startup, every win may feel important enough to reach out to your blog to celebrate your success.

 However, take a step back and consider the interests of those outside your own company.

-If you are in a early stage and want to announce the launch of your beta, think, “is this the kind of story a major publication will want to feature?”
+If you are in an early stage and want to announce the launch of your beta, think, “Is this the kind of story a major publication will want to feature?”

 The answer?
 Probably not.

 However, that doesn’t mean a local organization, blogger, or influencer won’t find it interesting enough to cover.

 Consider the value they get from sharing your news.
 Get granular with the outlets you want to reach and research the audiences they serve.

 4. Produce high-grade content before you ask to be written about